-These three unconventional leaders are reinventing the food industry
+These 3 unconventional leaders are reinventing the food industry

 From ingredients and the curation of meals to the ways food gets distributed, the food industry is undergoing rapid change.
 And as three food industry innovators told audiences at the Fast Company Innovation Festival on Wednesday, the only way to keep up is continuous reinvention.

-“We constantly innovate,” said Ethan Brown, cofounder and CEO of the plant-based protein maker Beyond Meat.
+“We constantly innovate,” said Ethan Brown, founder and CEO of the plant-based protein maker Beyond Meat.
 “We try to make our products that are on the shelf obsolete through our own innovation.”

 Brown’s company has been making large strides into the mainstream in recent years with major partnerships that have brought plant-based meat alternatives to grocery stores and fast-food chains.
 He says getting there has been a battle.